a-rich/DJ-Tools/docs/tutorials/getting_started/overview.md

 ## Sync
 This package is essentially a wrapper around an AWS S3 API compliant object storage solution.
 Throughout the code and documentation, this cloud storage instance is referred to as the "Beatcloud".

 The core of the `sync` package is the music uploading and downloading features that the progenitor version of DJ Tools was constructed for.
 This lets you backup your collection for safe keeping and, furthermore, allows you to share your collection amongst your DJ friends.
-It also can be used to upload your XML database export as well as download XMLs that other users have uploaded.
+It also can be used to upload your DJ platform's database as well as download databases that other users have uploaded.

-If you're downloading another user's XML, this package will doctor the file so the track locations point to where they exist for you (assuming you're all syncing with the same Beatcloud instance).
-This allows you to import tracks from another user's Collection inheriting all their tags, hot cues, etc.
+If you're downloading another user's database, this package will doctor it so the track locations point to where they exist for you (assuming you're all syncing with the same Beatcloud instance).
+This allows you to import tracks from another user's collection inheriting all their tags, hot cues, etc.

 As mentioned under the [Spotify](#spotify) section above, the `sync` package offers a sister feature for syncing just the tracks that appear in a playlist generated from another user's upload.
 This allows you to (a) preview and filter the tracks another user uploads in Spotify and (b) automatically format the `DOWNLOAD_EXCLUDE_DIRS` configuration option on-the-fly based on the remaining tracks of the playlist.